 Today Cyber Security plays a paramount role in global security.
-On this blog, the CEO of Paramount Defenses shares rare insights on issues related to Cyber Security, including the World's Top Cyber Security Risk, Advanced Persistent Threats (APT), Cyber Warfare, Corporate Espionage, Insider Threats and other topics.
+On this blog, the CEO of Paramount Defenses shares rare insights on issues related to Cyber Security, including Privileged Access, Organizational Cyber Security, Foundational Security, Windows Security, Active Directory Security, Insider Threats and other topics.

 During these past few weeks, we've received 1000s of requests for the password to The Paramount Brief.

 My apologies for having delayed its declassification.
 The delay is only on account of the fact that we choose not to shed light on a potentially serious unmitigated risk to 1000s of organizations, without ensuring the availability of adequate risk mitigation measures for these organizations.

 The current declassification ETA is November 08, 2012.

 June 12, 2011

 The unabated increase of IT security incidents, including the latest high-profile incidents at Sony Corporation, Lockheed Martin and most recently Citibank validate the very premise upon which Paramount Defenses was established 5 years ago...

 As former Microsoft Program Manager for Active Directory Security, and now as CEO of Paramount Defenses, I can tell you first-hand that the very foundation of IT security at most organizations worldwide is vulnerable to compromise.